mvr-studio/qcms/README.md

 # QCMS

-QCMS is an experimental headless CMS ready to be tested on cloud.
+QCMS is an experimental headless CMS ready to be served in cloud.
 This is a monorepo for all the QCMS services and apps.

 ### Apps and Packages